tfdsoft/famidash/MUSIC/README.txt

 	10. Test the game.
 	11. If the song did not appear anywhere during the export process, refer to step 4.
 	12. If the compilation errors out due to an overflow in DAT_BANK_XX, congratulations, you've run out of space!
 Refer to step 13.
-	13. If anything odd went on in any of these steps, ping @alexmush and they'll probably respond within 48 hours (response times will vary)
+	13. If anything odd went on in any of these steps, ping @kandowontu and you'll probably get a response within 120 hours (response times will vary)